 Don’t just apply with a bog standard CV and cover letter – think outside the box to make yourself stand out.
-I built myself a website to market myself to potential employers.
+I build myself a website to market myself to potential employers.
 If you’re really hungry for a job that will push you and accelerate your career, you have to prove it by doing something out of the ordinary.

 Most of my training has come in the form of mentorship from more senior people in the company.
 I’ve also been really encouraged to take control of my own CPD – so I’ve done things like analytics courses in mobile apps and a Design Thinking course developed by IDEO.